decaporg/decap-cms/website/content/blog/netlify-cms-2-1-0-adds-external-media-support-with-uploadcare.md

 ## Next up

 As mentioned previously, we have more amazing providers coming soon!
-Stay tuned.
+(Looking at you, Cloudinary 😻)

+We'll also be finalizing and documenting the media library integration API so developers can build their own integrations for services that aren't on our radar.
+S3 anybody?

+Questions or comments?
+Reach out [on Gitter](https://gitter.im/netlify/netlifycms).